2020–21 Glasgow Warriors season: League table

+If teams are level at any stage, tiebreakers are applied in the following order: number of matches won; the difference between points for and points against; the number of tries scored; the most points scored; the difference between tries for and tries against; the fewest red cards received; the fewest yellow cards received;

+Green background indicates teams that will compete in the Pro14 Final, and also earn a place in the 2021–22 European Champions Cup Blue background indicates teams outside the play-off places that earn a place in the 2021–22 European Champions Cup Plain background indicates teams that earn a place in the 2021–22 European Rugby Challenge Cup.
+(CH) Champions.
+(RU) Runners-up.
+(PO) Champions Cup play-off winners.

 Europe

 Champions Cup

 Glasgow Warriors began the European campaign in the European Champions Cup for a 13th consecutive season.
 They were paired with Exeter Chiefs and Lyon in Pool B. The pairing with Exeter meant that Glasgow would line up with against its departed players; the centurions Glasgow Warrior No. 191 Stuart Hogg and Glasgow Warrior No. 216 Jonny Gray; an ex-captain of the club.

 The COVID-19-pandemic affected season was to hurt the Warriors.
 The first tie was with Exeter Chiefs; and was Glasgow Warrior's 130th European Champions Cup match.
 England was in the grip of the worst COVID-19 deaths in Europe and the Chiefs team unbeknownst to them was affected with the virus.
 The Exeter side won the match, but 20 out of the 23 matchday Warriors players were forced to isolate after contracting coronavirus from the English players on the pitch.
 Head coach Danny Wilson was frustrated with the Warriors display: "We talked all week about how important our discipline was going to be against Exeter, and then we give away 10 penalties in the first half-hour.
 That led to us being 14 points down despite having the wind at our backs, so when they’ve got the wind they’re just going to pin you in your 22.
 If you give a side like Exeter that many opportunities they’ll punish you, and they hurt us really badly with that today."

 Owing to the Warriors players isolating with COVID-19, the club could not then field a side to play against Lyon and were handed a 28–0 loss by the EPCR, giving Lyon the five points for a bonus-point victory.

 Shortly after this the French Government cancelled all matches by the French teams; and the competition was suspended.

 It is set to continue but with two losses Glasgow Warriors will instead resume their European campaign in the Challenge Cup.